-As explained in 10.4, the spectrophotometric calibration can also be previously corrected from the flat spectral energy distribution.
+As explained in 10.4, the spectrophotometric calibration can also be previously corrected from the flat field Spectral Energy Distribution (SED).
 This is needed for grisms that show a position-dependant response, like the holographic ones.
-If the FLAT\SED\MXU file is part of the input frameset, the extracted spectra will be previously divided by the flat sed.
-For non-holographic grisms this correction should be harmless (apart from adding some unnecessary noise).
+If the FLAT\SED\MXU file is part of the input frameset and was used to create the response curve, the extracted science spectra will be divided by the flat field sed during flux calibration.
+This correction should not be applied to non-holographic grisms, as it is not required and can cause problems in the case of unstable flat field lamps.